 The HRA work for the Greater Norwich JCS (Mott Macdonald, 2010) highlighted the need for the implementation of green infrastructure developments to offset the possibility of uncertainty regarding potential in combination and cumulative effects associated with water resources and tourism (recreation) on International Sites.
-Although this process has demonstrated that there is sufficient confidence for significant effects from the Development Management Policies, together with the Site Allocations Document and Wymondham AAP, on International Sites to be considered unlikely, it is reasonable to take a precautionary approach.
-As such it is recommended that green/recreation space requirements for new developments are strongly supported and given significant weight when determining planning applications.
+Although this process has demonstrated that there is sufficient confidence for significant effects from the Site Allocations Document, Wymondham AAP, Long Stratton AAP and Cringleford Neighbourhood Development Plan on International Sites to be considered unlikely, it is reasonable to take a precautionary approach.
+As such it is recommended that green/recreation space is required for new developments by local policies.